shakeelmohamed/shakeelmohamed/README.md

 ![Shakeel Mohamed black and white headshot](./opengraph-default.png)

-I’m a visual designer in Seattle, specializing in branding and experimental typography.
+Hello, I’m Shakeel!
+I’m a visual designer from Seattle, specializing in branding and experimental typography.
 After 10 years of working as a software engineer, I began exploring my creative side.
-This fall, I will begin an MFA in Graphic Design at ArtCenter College of Design, with the intent of learning more about typography, branding, and design leadership.
+I am an MFA in Graphic Design student at ArtCenter College of Design, with the intent of learning more about typography, branding, and design leadership.

 <!--
 **shakeelmohamed/shakeelmohamed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.